Soya420/Soya420/README.md

 ## 📫 How to reach me

-You can contact me via email at areitz22@student.aau.dk or connect with me on LinkedIn:
+You can contact me via email at areitz22@student.aau.dk Or connect with me on LinkedIn:
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/anders-ask-reitzel/)